 Inmate Tracking for Jail and Prison Systems

 Tracking inmate movements between different facilities within a jail or prison system takes thorough training on policy and procedure.
-It also demands careful coordination and communication to anticipate everything — from the mundane to the wildly unexpected.
+Inmate tracking demands careful coordination and communication to anticipate everything — from the mundane to the wildly unexpected.
+“Expect the unexpected” is a common mindset in correctional facilities, as officers don’t know what each day will entail.

 Note: This blog is intended for corrections professionals responsible for maintaining custody and control over larger jail populations.
 Certain security measures are omitted from this blog to prevent compromising safety and security.